SoulardThibaut/TemporalConstraints/README.md

 The experiment is launched by the following script, where Q6256 can be replaced by another class (i.e. Q82955, Q215380) :

 `python3 0.3.RunStepTuning.py -type Q6256`

+But sub experiment can be launched through the programs described in the folders 1., 2. and 3.